madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should invest FA1.2/FA1.2 liquidity;
    - ✅ should invest FA2/FA2 liquidity;
    - ✅ should invest FA1.2/FA2 liquidity;
-   - ✅ should transfer FA1.2 tokens and invest TEZ tokens to TEZ store contract in time of FA1.2/TEZ liquidity investment;
+   - ✅ should transfer FA1.2 tokens and fill TEZ tokens to bucket contract in time of FA1.2/TEZ liquidity investment;
-   - ✅ should transfer FA2 tokens and invest TEZ tokens to TEZ store contract in time of FA2/TEZ liquidity investment;
+   - ✅ should transfer FA2 tokens and fill TEZ tokens to bucket contract in time of FA2/TEZ liquidity investment;
    - ✅ should transfer FA1.2 tokens in time of FA1.2/FA1.2 liquidity investment;
    - ✅ should transfer FA2 tokens in time of FA2/FA2 liquidity investment;
    - ✅ should transfer FA1.2 tokens and FA2 tokens in time of FA1.2/FA2 liquidity investment;
-   - ✅ should vote for the baker on TEZ store contract in time of FA1.2/TEZ liquidity investment;
+   - ✅ should vote for the baker on bucket contract in time of FA1.2/TEZ liquidity investment;
-   - ✅ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity investment;
+   - ✅ should vote for the baker on bucket contract in time of FA2/TEZ liquidity investment;
    - ✅ should return the TEZ change to the sender if too many TEZ was send.

 3. `divest_liquidity`: